-Leave it to Juliet to turn something as mundane and silly as a facial into something fun and glamorous.
+Leave it to Juliet to turn something as mundane and silly as a facial

 Here's a poem I wrote about Juliet long before there was a cancer.
 It sums up how I always felt about her.
 She was one of a kind.